Journal Description

 Medicina

-is an international, peer-reviewed, open access journal covering all problems related to medicine, and is published monthly online.
+is an international, peer-reviewed, open access journal covering all problems related to medicine, published monthly online.
 It is the official journal of the Lithuanian University of Health Sciences (LUHS).
 The Lithuanian Medical Association (LMA), Vilnius University, Rīga Stradiņš University, University of Latvia, and University of Tartu are affiliated with Medicina, serving as their official journal.
 Members of these organizations receive discounts on the article processing charges.

 - Open Access— free for readers, with article processing charges (APC) paid by authors or their institutions.